sverrehu/kafka-ops-julie/docs/config-values.rst

 DLQ topic naming format
 -----------

-It is possible to customize the naming format for DLQ topics, this can be achived by using a Jinja pattern within this property.
+It is possible to customize the naming format for DLQ topics, this can be achieved by using a Jinja pattern within this property.

 **Property**: *topology.topic.dlq.prefix.format*
 **Default value**: "default"